sebivenlo/jhipster/README.md

 yarn start
 ```
 - Please open your generated project from the local shared folder in Netbeans
+- Continue the workshop by starting to [configure your JHipster application](https://github.com/sebivenlo/jhipster/blob/master/AssignmentConfiguring.MD)

 ### For Windows and Mac users